 Hindered revival?
 Seriously?

 Christianity is not alive and well in spite of loud declarations to the contrary.
 We don't seek God because we are wholly convinced that we have already arrived.

 The Final Arbitrator

-But, as said earlier, the final arbitrator in any dispute over spiritual matters is not what took place in this ministry or that, but what the Word of God says.
-Nothing more, nothing less.
-When we are confronted with any kind of phenomena, but most especially unusual phenomena, which is claimed to be of Divine origin, any sensible believer will first search the Bible to see whether there is any Biblical foundation for what is taking place.
+When it comes to spiritual matters ALL our decisions have be based NOT what took place in this ministry or that, NOT on anything anyone may claim or teach, and NOT on personal experiences (whether our own or someone else's), but on what the Word of God says - Nothing more, nothing less.
+When confronted with any kind of phenomena (especially unusual phenomena claiming Divine origin) a wise believer will first search the Bible to see whether there is a Biblical foundation for what is taking place.

-Continue To Part II ...
-Is There A Biblical Basis For Being "Slain In The Spirit?
-HERE
+Continue on To Part 2 - Is There A Biblical Basis For Resting In The Spirit, Shaking In The